 Private student loans are useful for specific circumstances, like covering costs associated with a bar exam or to support international students.

 - Bar exam loans

 - International student loans

-Refinance loans become an option after you’ve graduated and started paying down your debt.
-Essentially, a new lender pays off your existing loan(s) and provides a new repayment schedule at a different interest rate.
+Refinance loans are an option after you’ve graduated and started paying down your debt.
+When you refinance, a new lender pays off your existing loan(s) and gives you a new loan that comes with a new monthly payment repayment schedule at a different (usually lower) interest rate.

 How To Pay Off Student Loans

 When it comes to paying off debt, there is no one-size-fits-all approach.
 You can make the minimum monthly payments, but it could take you longer to pay it off, and it might cost you more in interest over the loan’s term.